Crude extends rally as output cuts begin | Malay Mail

 After a diabolical month for the commodity in which the May WTI contract fell to a mind-boggling minus US$40 (RM171.92), investors were a little more upbeat about the outlook, though analysts warned the market was not yet out of the woods.

-In early trade, US benchmark WTI for June was up almost five per cent at US$19.75, having piled on 25 per cent in each of the previous two days.
+In early trade, US benchmark WTI for June rose 3.3 per cent at US$19.47, having piled on 25 per cent in each of the previous two days.

-Brent for July delivery gained 2.4 per cent to US$27.12 on its first day of trading, with the June contract closing without any of the flurry of selling suffered by US oil two weeks ago.
+Brent for July delivery gained 2.5 per cent to US$27.13 on its first day of trading, with the June contract closing without any of the flurry of selling suffered by US oil two weeks ago.

 The gains this week are in line with strong advances across equity markets, which have been fuelled by signs of a slowing of coronavirus infections and deaths in some of the worst-hit nations.